npfernandes/ensemblify/README.md

-# Ensemblify: A Python library for generating ensembles of intrinsically disordered regions of AlphaFold or user defined models
+# Ensemblify: A Python package for generating ensembles of intrinsically disordered regions of AlphaFold or user defined models

 <img src="docs/assets/ensemblify_presentation.svg" width="100%"/>